-City of Lincoln Council’s community lottery scheme has awarded four local good causes with funding totalling £10,000.
+City of Lincoln Council's community lottery has awarded three local good causes a share of funding totalling £10,000.

 Players who have selected to support a specific local good cause have also donated 10 pence of each ticket to the Community Fund, meaning that every player of Lincoln Community Lottery has contributed to the £10,000 which was up for grabs.

 The allocation of the fund follows a resident consultation, which identified food banks and green spaces as the two priority cause areas for the 2022 fund.
 In October 2022 local good causes were invited to bid for a share of the funding to deliver a specific project or activity to support the residents of the City of Lincoln focused on one or both of these areas.

 The Lincoln Lottery Community Fund is allocated to good causes annually in the winter.